Keep Up With McLean!

 Rev. Angelika A. Zollfrank, MDiv, BCC

 McLean accepts Medicare, Massachusetts Medicaid, and many private insurance and managed care plans.
-More information on insurance providers accepted by McLean Hospital may be found on the Partners HealthCare website.
+More information on insurance providers accepted by McLean Hospital may be found on the Mass General Brigham website.
 You may also find it beneficial to review McLean’s patient billing and financial assistance information.